dylanaraps/wal/README.md

 `wal` also exports the colors in a plain text format.
 This is helpful when you want use the plain colors in another script.
 See the script in `contrib/wal2iterm` for an example.

-The file is called `colors.txt` and just contains the hex values one per line in the order of 0-15.
+The file is called `colors` and just contains the hex values one per line in the order of 0-15.

-Example `colors.txt` file:
+Example `colors` file:

 ```
 #0C2B32